tracim/tracim/backend/doc/cli.md

 ### Migrate Mysql/Mariadb database to utf8mb4 (added for tracim 3.7)

-:warning: This will modify charset/collation of the database and all existing tables in the database.
+:warning: This will modify the character set and collation of Tracim's database, including the already existing tables.
 We strongly suggest you to do a backup before applying this command.

-Useful to migrate old databases on mysql or mariadb, in order to have full unicode support, to support symbols like emoji.
-This is mandatory for proper working reaction.
+Useful to migrate old databases on mysql or mariadb in order to have full unicode support.
+This is mandatory starting with version 3.7 to support emoji reactions.

 For mysql 8.0.1+ (force collation to `utf8mb4_0900_ai_ci` as this is better than `utf8mb4_unicode_520_ci`):
 ```bash